 With no humankind to bother, throw garbage, or emit pollutants, the water bodies are for a clean surprise.
-The impact of lockdown on the environment, our rivers, water bodies is spectacular.
-The Yamuna in Delhi, Upper Lake In Bhopal, Sabarmati river in Ahemdabad, river Gomti in Lucknow, Sankey lake in Bengaluru, Sukhan lake in Chandigarh all look super stunning, clean, and green.
+The impact of lockdown on the environment, our rivers, and water bodies is spectacular.
+The Yamuna in Delhi, Upper Lake In Bhopal, Sabarmati river in Ahemdabad, river Gomti in Lucknow, Sankey lake in Bengaluru, and Sukhan lake in Chandigarh all look super stunning, clean, and green.

 India Today sent drones into the sky to film urban water bodies under #lockdown.
 Rivers and lakes in our cities are looking stunning.
 Yes, even the Yamuna.
 Take a look .#naturetakesover #COVID pic.twitter.com/TlgXCsp0Dj

 — Ramesh Tiwari (@RameshtJourno) April 19, 2020

 The Ganges is Holy again

 What money couldn’t do in the last so many years, a simple lockdown has done in a few days.
 The water quality of river Ganga at Har-ki-Pauri in Haridwar has been supposedly classified as fit for drinking.
 After being tested for various parameters, the experts have mentioned that the quality of water is significantly better.

 Finally, with only a few days of lockdown, we have so much to experience and marvel at.
 Moreover, if you want to believe the ecologists, they opine that giving nature space could help curb future disease outbreaks.

 The rest is up to you, what choice you want to make.